Frostprox-Dev/astroidv3h/README.md

 <h1 align="center">AstroidV3</h1>

-Astroid is a proxy that supports now.gg.
+Astroid is a proxy tchat supports now.gg.
 It uses Ultraviolet, a highly sophisticated web proxy for evading internet censorship and accessing websites in a controlled sandbox!

 ## Deployment